mKeRix/room-assistant/README.md

 You are currently looking at an early stage version of my rewriting efforts. **This version is only intended for development purposes!**

+## Requirements

+room-assistant needs:

+- NodeJS 8.0 or higher
+- npm 5.7.1 or higher

 ## Build Setup

 ``` bash